Toyintomato/class_projects/SQL_Projects/README.md

 -  In the subquery, I selected the columns that was required, which included the "name" from accounts table  and I called it "name", "total" from orders table and I called it "total"  and "occured_at" from orders table and I called it "date" from the joined table and finally I used the to_char function so i coould generate the days of the week and I called it "day_of_week"
 -  Then I used the "where" clause tp pick out just a specific name I was interested in which was "Walmart" and also used the "trim" function to pick out the day of the week of interest whcih was "saturday"
 - Then I selected the "name", "day_of_week" and used the "sum" function to calculate the total ammout made and called it "sum_total"
-- Then I grouped by the name and the total sales walmart made on saturday and I ordered by the "sum_total" in decending order.
+- Then I grouped by the name and the day_of_week  and I ordered by the "sum_total" in decending order.